drivendataorg/flu-shot-learning-tutorial/README.md

 >
 > As part of Good Tech Fest, DrivenData will have a special community leaderboard for conference participants.
 We encourage everyone to take a shot at this competition and see how your submission stacks up.
 We are also looking for speakers for a lightning talk session to share out your work on the competition.

+If you are participating through the conference, please join the`#drivendata-challenge` and `#predictingfluvaccinationanintroductiontomachinelearning` Slack channels.

 ## Setting up

 ### Setting up this project